mabogiqwa/redact-relay/README.md

 A live instance is running on [Railway](https://railway.app).
 You can use it directly without deploying anything yourself.

+Want to see the redaction engine in action without writing any code?
+Try it on the [Ikhaka privacy chat](https://ikhaka.com) — paste any text containing personal information and watch it get redacted in real time.

 ---

 ## Quick start